Home Cats Cough and Cold in Cats: My Cat Has a Cold, What Should I do?

 Keep a humidifier in the room without any essential oils for making breathing a little easier for your kitty!

-5. Reduction of Stress during Feline URIs
+5. Reduction of Stress during URIs or Cough and Cold in Cats

 Reduce the triggers of stress and anxiety for your cat.
 That means limit the veterinary visits as much as possible.
 (That will also limit the spread of the disease.)
 Keep them inside your/their room wherever they feel comfortable and safe.